top of page

 THEATRE AND DANCE

-After studying theatre at Lancaster University and dance at Laban Centre of Movement and Dance, Kelsey became a core member of Insomniac Productions, contributing to the company from 1988 to 1995 as a deviser, performer and bringing her dynamic vocal range and theatrical sensibility to composer Jocelyn Pook's adventurous music.
+After studying theatre at Lancaster University and dance at Laban Centre of Movement and Dance, Kelsey became a core member of Insomniac Productions, contributing to the company from 1988 to 1995 as a deviser, performer and singer.
+Her dynamic vocal range and theatrical sensibility combined with composer Jocelyn Pook's adventurous compositions and the lyrics of Claire Macdonald.
 Insomniac's director Pete Brooks was previously a member of the seminal Impact Theatre.
-Insomniac shows included; 1989 The Fall of Lucas Fortune The Place theatre, London, Festival of Live art at Glasgow Third Eye centre and national tour, 1992 - 1994 L'Ascensore, a Polverigi Festival commission performed in Italy, UK, France, Belgium, Holland and at Hong Kong and Perth festivals.
-A Cursed Place was an adaption of Buchner's Woyzek for nine women performed at the ICA London, 1995 Sangre, a collaborative production in Santiago de Chile for which Kelsey sang compositions by Jeremy Peyton Jones (plus live concert for radio 3).
-1994, Clair de Luz Kelsey composed and sang 'Crane song' for the soundtrack.

 bottom of page